edwardsmoses/edwardsmoses.com/_data/blog/2025-12-28-reflecting-on-2025-goals-for-2026.md

 If you've come from last year, you'd be expecting the Work section here, well, surprise .)

-This year saw me improve my driving skills, I got to move around a lot, and that improved my driving confidence a lot, parking which used to feel like a mini-crisis got noticeably easier, still trying to perfect the parallel park though, once I got down on lock, I"ll definitely let you folks know.
+This year saw me improve my driving skills, I got to move around a lot, and that improved my driving confidence a lot, parking which used to feel like a mini-crisis got much much easier, still trying to perfect the parallel park though, once I got down on lock, I'll definitely let you folks know.

 ## Work

-Now, we move on to Work, as it was last year, full-time freelancing is still my gig, and I'm incredibly grateful for the folks I've worked with, this year was tough, dealing with weird esoteric bugs that only appear in production; this year, a lot of my time went into maintaining existing projects, no new projects came around, lot of new features launched on the projects I worked on, but also making sure that existing features remained reliable as usage grew, whether that be adding redundancy, adding fallback mechanisms, for when things didn't work out.
+Now, we move on to Work, as it was last year, full-time freelancing is still my gig, and I'm incredibly grateful for the folks I work with, and the opportunities I have had.

+This year was tough, dealing with weird esoteric bugs that only appear in production; a lot of my time went into maintaining existing projects, no new projects came around, lot of new features launched on the projects I worked on, but also making sure that existing features remained reliable as usage grew, whether that be adding redundancy, adding fallback mechanisms for when things didn't work out.

 It's reminded me that great software often feels invisible when everything works well, and painfully obvious when it doesn't.

 ## Learning

-This year, learning has been constant, I continued my studies with UOPeople, balancing my course work alongside with my work, but it helped reinforce fundamentals that I often take for granted when working professionally.
+This year, learning has been constant, I continued my studies with UOPeople, balancing my course work alongside with my work, but it helped reinforce fundamentals that I often take for granted when working.

 On the technical side, I spent time deepening my understanding of systems, how things fail in practice, not just in theory.
 Some of this was intentional learning; a lot of it came from being forced to figure things out mid-incident.

 Also, as I mentioned, last year, while I didn't get to finish reading the 'DDA' book, I did make progress on it, and also got to finish another interesting read, Software engineering at Google, which was full of reminders about how good engineering is as much about process and culture as it is about code.

-I mentioned last year, that I planned to branch out into building desktop apps, and thankfully, I managed that; (plug): meet [Clipbridge](https://github.com/edwardsmoses/clipboard_sync_mobile), it solved a problem I had faced, where I needed to copy something from my mac to my Android phone, I intend to continue working on this next year.
+I mentioned last year, that I planned to branch out into building desktop apps, and thankfully, I managed that; (plug): meet [Clipbridge](https://github.com/edwardsmoses/clipboard_sync_mobile), it solved a problem I face, where I need to copy something from my mac to my Android phone, I intend to continue working on this next year.
 Let's see where that takes me.

 ## Health